-Location: Eight locations across the Loop, West Loop, and River North
+Location: Thirteen locations across the Loop, West Loop, and River North

 Pricing for WeWork in Chicago starts at $290/month for a hot desk or $690/month for a one-person private office.